 INCIDENT CAMERAS

 During all Events, Teams must fit a suitable video camera in their car, to the satisfaction of the scrutineers.
 The camera must be able to take data cards of the Micro SD variety, with or without an adaptor.
-SRO will supply the data cards at each Event; they will remain the property of SRO and must be returned at the end of each Event.
-See Appendix 10 for set-up and use.

 FUEL